lancaster-university/microbit-docs/docs/data-types/image.md

 `MicroBitImage` represents a bitmap picture.

-Images can be of any size, and each pixel on the image has an individual brightness value in the range 0 - 255.
+Images can be of any size, and each pixel on the image has an individual brightness value in the range 0 - 255. l
 Once created, this class also provides functions to undertake graphical operations on that image, including setting pixels, clearing the image, pasting one image onto another at a given position, shifting the content of an image and comparing and copying images.

 It is designed to work with the [`MicroBitDisplay`](../ubit/display.md) class to allow the creation of animations and visual effects.

 !!! note
     This is a **managed type**.
 This means that it will automatically use and release memory as needed.
-There is no need for you to explicitly free or release memory when your done - the memory will be freed as soon as the last piece of code stops using the data.
+There is no need for you to explicitly free or release memory when you're done - the memory will be freed as soon as the last piece of code stops using the data.

 ## Creating Images